-- Hospitalisation for respiratory infection or related complication - Disease progression: worsening exercise tolerance, atrial arrhythmias or decreasing oxygen saturations; or up titration of pulmonary vasodilators. - Disease related deaths - Treatment, which was elective or pre-planned, for a pre-existing condition, not associated with any deterioration in condition - General care, not associated with any deterioration in condition
+- Hospitalisation for respiratory infection or related complication - Disease progression: worsening exercise tolerance, atrial arrhythmias or decreasing oxygen saturations; up titration of pulmonary vasodilators; or development of heart failure or signs of fluid overload (including pleural/pericardial effusions, ascites). - Disease related death - Treatment, which was elective or pre-planned, for a pre-existing condition, not associated with any deterioration in condition - General care, not associated with any deterioration in condition

 Reportable SAEs - intervention group: SAEs directly related to exercise sessions (supervised or SPHERe home programme) or outcomes assessments are possible.
-In the intervention group, any event that occurs at any time (supervised, or at home) between baseline outcomes assessment and the four-month follow-up, or within 24 hours of the four and 12-month outcome assessment appointments, will be recorded and reviewed to determine if it is directly attributable to the intervention, and investigated in line with WCTU's SOP.
+In the intervention group, any event that occurs at any time (supervised, or at home) between baseline outcomes assessment and the four-month follow-up, or within 24 hours of the four and 12-month outcome assessment appointments, will be recorded and reviewed to determine if it is directly attributable to the intervention, and investigated in line with Warwick SOP.
 This will be determined by participant report at each intervention session.
 If a participant has not attended two consecutive intervention appointments, their status will be checked on local electronic clinical records by the local SPHERe clinical rehabilitation team (with participant consent).
 If their status is unclear, the SPHERe clinical rehabilitation team will attempt to make contact on the phone at least three times.
-If, they remain uncontactable, the participant's next of kin will be contacted (with consent).
-SAEs related to the 4 and 12 month outcomes assessment appointments will be determined via a phone call to the participant, the day following their appointment.
+If, they remain uncontactable, the participant's next of kin will be contacted SAEs related to the four and 12 month outcomes assessment appointments will be determined via a phone call to the participant, the day following their appointment.